active

 Objectives

-• Contribute to a world free of leprosy through the Novartis donation of leprosy multidrug therapy (MDT) since 2000.
+• Contribute to a world free of leprosy through the Novartis donation of multidrug therapy (MDT) since 2000

-• Collaborate with partners to improve first-mile distribution of MDT.
+• Collaborate with partners to improve access to MDT and single dose rifampicin (SDR)

 What are the health needs and challenges?